-The objective of Certification of Biometric Devices (BDCS) is to facilitate availability of quality which is assessed authentication/ enrolment Biometric Devices along with QR Code scanner device used for offline authentication which is for user agencies.
+The objective of Certification of Biometric Devices (BDCS) is to facilitate the availability of quality which is assessed by authentication/ enrolment Biometric Devices along with QR Code scanner devices used for offline authentication which is for user agencies.
 This certification scheme provides confidence that certified devices are reliable, safe, and secure and meet the UIDAI (Unique Identification Authority of India) requirements.
 This objective is achieved by ensuring that the devices comply with the UIDAI Aadhaar Specification.

 The main aim is to provide confidence to the user of the biometric devices that the certified devices are reliable, safe, and secure and also meet the required documents.
-The scheme includes fingerprint scanner, iris camera for enrollment and authentication devices.
+The scheme includes a fingerprint scanner, iris camera for enrollment and authentication devices.

 Devices covered under the scope: